cswclui/katacoda-scenarios-1/12factor-010/step03.md

 ## Objective
-The objective of this lesson is demonstrate how to demonstrate the principle Dev-Prod Parity by looking that the script and configuration settings two version of the demonstration application, *Secret Society*.
+The objective of this lesson is build an understanding of the principle of [Dev-Prod Parity](https://12factor.net/dev-prod-parity) by looking that the script and configuration settings for the two versions of the demonstration application, *Secret Society*.

 The second version of *Secret Society* has a new feature that will report some new data.
-However, except for the new data, the build, run and release processes for both versions of demonstration application are nearly identical.
-The same process is used to get process from source control all they through the CI/CD process to a target runtime environment.
+However, except for the new data, the `build`, `run` and `release` processes for both versions of the demonstration application are nearly identical.
+The same process is used to get the code from source control, build it and then move it all the through the CI/CD process to a target runtime environment.

-In this lesson you'll be examing the two `Jenkinsfile` pipeline scripts that will be driving the deployment processes the adhere to the Dev-Prod Parity principle of 12 Factor App.
-(Go [here](https://www.jenkins.io/doc/book/pipeline/syntax/) to learn the structure of a pipeline script in Jenkins.)
+(You can go [here](https://www.jenkins.io/doc/book/pipeline/syntax/) to learn the structure of a pipeline script in Jenkins.)

 ## Steps